mafe72/Retroflag-NESPi-Front-Panel-Control-Board/README.md

 Retroflag NESPi Front Panel Control Board
 ===============================
-This is an enhancement boar for the Retro Flag NESPi that add missing functionality to the case.
+This is an enhancement board for the Retro Flag NESPi that add missing functionality to the case.

 License